nuxt/nuxt.com/content/index.md

     #title
     Fast and Furious
     #description
-    Optimized by default with code-splitting, tree-shaking, 3ms cold-start, link prefetching, payload extraction, to name a few.
+    Optimized with code-splitting, tree-shaking, 3ms cold-start, link prefetching, payload extraction, just to name a few.
 Fast by default so you can focus on building.
     :::
     :::home-card-item
     ---